mesonbuild/meson/docs/markdown/Reference-manual.md

 `found()` method returns `false`, and which can be passed like any other dependency to the `dependencies:` keyword argument of a `build_target`.
-This can be used to implement a dependency which is sometimes not required e.g. in some branches of a conditional.
+This can be used to implement a dependency which is sometimes not required e.g. in some branches of a conditional, or with a `fallback:` kwarg, can be used to declare an optional dependency that only looks in the specified subproject, and only if that's allowed by `--wrap-mode`.

 The returned object also has methods that are documented in the [object methods section](#dependency-object) below.